A practical introduction to implementing a whole school approach (WSA)

 For example, our charity has experience of implementing the whole school approach across nearly 400 schools in North Yorkshire over the past four years, with commissioners expressing that our experienced and dedicated workers has successfully implemented “cultural shift”.

-Compass is in the vanguard of the Government’s Mental Health Support Teams initiative, with MHSTs in Barnsley and North East Lincolnshire.
+Compass is in the vanguard of the Government’s Mental Health Support Teams initiative, with MHSTs in Barnsley, North East Lincolnshire and West & Central Lancashire.

 We are experienced in training, through many of our services and successfully running our training and consultancy arm, Positive Effect.